survivejs/react-book/manuscript/02_developing_with_webpack.md

 As a result, you should have *package.json* at your project root.
 You can still tweak it manually to make further changes.
 We'll be doing some changes through *npm* tool, but it's fine to tweak the file to your liking.
 The official documentation explains various [package.json options](https://docs.npmjs.com/files/package.json) in more detail.
 I also cover some useful library authoring related tricks later in this book.

+T> You can set those `npm init` defaults at *~/.npmrc*.
+See the "Authoring Libraries" for more information about npm and its usage.

 If you are into version control, as you should, this would be a good time to set up your repository.
 You can create commits as you progress with the project.

 If you are using git, I recommend setting up a *.gitignore* to the project root: